 Romney was out of touch

 Maybe if Obama was up against someone like Ronald Reagan or Dwight Eisenhowever, maybe he would have lost.
 Unfortunately for the Republicans, Obama, with his arguably dismal record, was up against Mitt Romney.
 Mitt Romney has a knack for saying the wrong things at the wrong time.
 His sound bite of ’47% of Americans being dependent on the government’ is just the biggest gaffe he made.
 He has made quite a long string of badly worded comments that soon came to bite him in the rear.
 Saying ‘I’d like to be able to fire people’ at a time when millions of Americans are out of work isn’t exactly going to get on these people’s good side.

 The government has stepped in as the solution

 Finally, any analysis of why Obama has another four years at the helm won’t be complete or honest if the 800-pound gorilla in the room isn’t acknowledged.
-I am, after all, talking about the large amount of Americans who now see the government as their fallback in tough economic times.
+I am, after all, talking about the large amount of Americans who now see the government as their fallback in tough economic times, times where people resort to invest savings in gold.
 More people are on extended unemployment insurance.
 More people are on welfare.
 More people are on food stamps.
 Most of them don’t even have a computer OR internet, when they do they probably have very old slow ones (which can be combated by using tips like on http://www.speed-up-pc.org and other good sites, but still).
 In other words, more people now look at government as the solution instead of the problem.
 Since much of fiscal conservatism is premised on the notion that government is the problem instead of the solution, it is easy to see why so many people were turned off by their message.